rokath/trice/README.md

 ## Support?

-Yes please: May be you have a cool idea, a port to other hardware, create a graphical display server or simply :star: it. ☺
+Yes please: May be you create a graphical display server, have a cool idea, a port to other hardware, some correction or simply like to :star: it. ☺